 Almost all of the major hotels and resorts in Hawaii are offering free nights.
 Some are offering two free nights.
-This means that if you book your stay for a minimum number of nights you get one or two additional nights free.
+This means that if you book your stay for a minimum number of nights you'll score one or two additional nights free.

-Here are a few links to the numerous specials and packages being offered for the summer and fall of 2015:
+Here are a few links to the numerous specials and packages being offered at select hotels and resorts in Hawaii:

 Kaua'i and Maui Deals

-Halekulani has more packages and specials than I have ever seen from this iconic hotel.
-Included in many of these packages are complimentary welcome amenity, complimentary WiFI access, and admission to some of the island's top arts and cultural venues including the 'Iolani Palace, Bishop Museum, Honolulu Academy of Arts, The Contemporary Museum and the Honolulu Symphony concerts.
+Halekulani has a plethora of packages and specials that feature everything from room upgrades to daily full breakfasts to spa treatments to dinners for two.
+Some packages feature admission to the island's top arts and cultural venues including the 'Iolani Palace, Bishop Museum, Honolulu Academy of Arts, The Contemporary Museum and the Honolulu Symphony concerts.

-These are just the "tip of the iceberg," however.
+These deals are just the "tip of the iceberg."
 Many smaller and/or independently owned hotels across the islands are offering similar deals.

 More Articles in this Series